ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Experiments

+Tab.~\ref{tabMSRS} displays the quantitative assessment of the compared approaches on 361 image pairs from the MSRS dataset.
+Our ATFusion method performs best in most metrics, except for EN and SD.
+In the EN case, it ranks third, scoring slightly less than the best.
+The reason for the relatively low value of the SD metric is that the DIIM module is used in our method, which makes the pixel distribution of the fused image relatively peaked.
+Overall, based on both the subjective and objective analyses, we can conclude that our ATFusion method achieves the best fusion performance and outperforms the competitors.

-\emph{1) Results on RoadScence Dataset}: Fig.~\ref{fig6} shows five pairs of source infrared and visible images from the RoadScence dataset along with fusion results obtained through seven methods.
+\emph{2) Results on the RoadScene Dataset}: Fig.~\ref{roadScene} shows five pairs of source infrared and visible images from the RoadScene dataset along with the fusion results obtained through the compared methods.
 Two localized areas in each image are magnified for better comparison.
-It is apparent that all seven methods can perform relatively good fusion effects.
-However, the other six methods still have some unsatisfactory performance.
-Obviously, results generated by DATFuse, SwinFusion, and ATFuse methods have more detailed information and salient information than those without using the Transformer architectures, since the attention mechanism of the Transformer can capture global information.
-Nevertheless, DATFuse and SwinFusion still have deficiencies when dealing with specific local information.
-As can be seen, the salient information of fusion results by DATFuse is relatively worse since it fails to extract distinctive information from the infrared image (see the red box in the second row and the green box in the first row).
-The SwinFusion method shows poor performance when processing low-saliency but information-rich regions (see the red box in the fourth row and the green box in the fifth row).
-One possible reason is that the pixel loss of SwinFusion makes the pixels of the fusion result completely tend to the maximum value of the source image, ignoring the information of the lower pixel values.
-Besides, DenseFuse, FusionGAN, RFN-Nest, and U2Fusion fail to preserve significant information from the infrared image well in the fusion results (see the green box in the first row and the red box in the second row).
-By contrast, it can be seen that our ATFuse maintains the salient information in all results, this is because the proposed ATFuse employs DIIM and ACIIM modules, which can generate results containing various types of information.
-Furthermore, the segmented pixel loss function enables our method to balance the retention of detailed information and salient information better.
+It is clear that the state-of-the-art methods used for comparison have some unsatisfactory performance.
+Indeed, results generated by DATFuse, AEFusion, U2Fusion, Densefuse, and SwinFusion have deficiencies when dealing with specific local information, see the red box in the first column and the green box in the second column.
+Besides, RFN-Nest fails to preserve well significant information from the infrared image in the fusion results, see the red and green boxes in the fifth columns.
+Although the fusion results of LRRNet and SwinFuse can highlight well the target information in the source image, they fail to transfer the detail information to the fused images in some scenes, see the red box in the third and fourth columns.
+By contrast, it can be seen that our ATFusion maintains the salient information in all results.
+This is because the proposed ATFusion employs the DIIM and ACIIM modules, which can generate results containing various types of information.
+Furthermore, the segmented pixel loss function enables our method to better balance the retention of detailed and salient information.